codeigniter4/CodeIgniter4/user_guide_src/source/libraries/time.rst

 toDateTimeString()
 ==================

-This is the first of three helper methods to work with the IntlDateFormatter without having to remember their values.
+This is the first of three helper methods to work with the `IntlDateFormatter <https://www.php.net/manual/en/class.intldateformatter.php>`_ without having to remember their values.
-This will return a string formatted as you would commonly use for datetime columns in a database (Y-m-d H:i:s):
+This will return a localized version of string formatted as you would commonly use for datetime columns in a database (Y-m-d H:i:s):

 .. literalinclude:: time/016.php

 toDateString()
 ==============

-Displays just the date portion of the Time:
+Displays just the localized version of date portion of the Time:

 .. literalinclude:: time/017.php

 toTimeString()
 ==============

-Displays just the time portion of the value:
+Displays just the localized version of time portion of the value:

 .. literalinclude:: time/018.php